Executive Leadership

 Martin County Director

-Ms. Natalizio has over 27 years of child welfare experience in various executive management positions, 10 of these with CCKids.
-She has a Bachelor’s in Human Resource Management, a Master’s in Human Services, and is a Certified Child Welfare Case Manager.
-Ms. Natalizio supervised the first contracted dependency unit in Circuit 19 and was instrumental with the transition of Palm Beach County to Community Based Care.
-Ms. Natalizio represents CCKids on the Martin County Juvenile Justice Committee (Vice-Chair) as a board member of the Martin County Interagency Coalition, MC Community Health Advisory committee, Child Abuse Death Review Committee (CADR).
-Ms. Natalizio is a peer reviewer with the Council on Accreditation and has served as a guest reviewer with the Department of Children and Families Contract Oversight Unit.
-She is a former FL Supreme court certified family and civil mediator, trained in Adoption Competency, Human Trafficking, Trauma Informed-Care, and is proficient in Spanish.
+Ms. Natalizio brings over 28 years of experience in child welfare, holding various executive management roles.
+She holds a Bachelor's degree in Human Resource Management and a Master's degree in Human Services, and is a Certified Child Welfare Case Manager.
+Ms. Natalizio supervised the first contracted dependency unit in Circuit 19 and played a key role in transitioning Palm Beach County to Community Based Care.
+She represents CCKids on the Martin County Juvenile Justice Committee, MC Community Health Advisory Committee, Child Abuse Death Review Committee (CADR), and serves on the board of the Martin County Interagency Coalition .
+Additionally, she is a peer reviewer with the Council on Accreditation and has guest-reviewed for the Department of Children and Families Contract Oversight Unit.
+Ms. Natalizio is a former Florida Supreme Court certified family and civil mediator, trained in Adoption Competency, Human Trafficking, Trauma-Informed Care, and is proficient in Spanish.
+Ms. Natalizio is also the owner of The Good Loaf Bakery, an organic sourdough micro bakery in Hobe Sound.

 St. Lucie County Director